mattneary/TeXode/README.md

 $ texode -i
 ```

 Will bear a __vi__ input pane, and then output the result to the command line.
+This could be useful to minimize overhead in a one-time compilation.

 Why LaTeX?
 ----------